rodneyosodo/africastalking-eris-devkit-playground/arduino/arduino.md

 ## INTRODUCTION

-Arduino IDE is a prototype platform which is used to write and upload the computer code to the physical board.
+Arduino IDE is a prototype platform is used to write and upload the computer code to the physical board.

 ## ERIS DEV KIT